ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 If you've fallen far enough down the Wordle rabbit hole you may have heard of [Quordle](https://www.merriam-webster.com/games/quordle/#/), a version of Wordle where you solve four words at once.
 If you're looking for more of a challenge, Britannica has you covered with [Octordle](https://www.britannica.com/games/octordle/), where you solve eight words at once.
-Of course any Wordler worth their salt should be able to handle sixteen words, like in [Sedecordle](https://sedecordlegame.org).
+And of course any Wordler worth their salt should be able to handle sixteen words, like in [Sedecordle](https://sedecordlegame.org).
 And no, it doesn't [stop](https://duotrigordle.com/) [there](https://64ordle.au/):